mandatoryprogrammer/thermoptic/tutorials/turnstile/cloudflare-turnstile-bypass.md

 curl --proxy http://changeme:changeme@127.0.0.1:1234 --insecure https://example.com
 ```

 Nice and easy, and no changes need to be made to our scraping client to handle Cloudflare!
-All of the work of browser cookies and byte-perfect protocol presentation is handled entirely by `thermoptic` fpr us.
+All of the work of browser cookies and byte-perfect protocol presentation is handled entirely by `thermoptic` for us.

 To make things better, this [proof-of-concept `thermoptic` hook](https://github.com/mandatoryprogrammer/thermoptic/blob/main/hooks/onstart.js) also passes the lesser "Checking your browser..." non-interactive check as well.
 So unless Cloudflare has "hard blocked" your IP, you can scrape sites behind their service with ease.